Customer Service Email Writing Tips

 Nobody talks like that.

-How about this phrasing – “We can’t send you your package until you send us your updated address (you idiot).”
+“We can’t send you your package until you send us your updated address…”

-What about this instead – “So that we can send you your package quickly, may we ask for your updated address?
+Wouldn’t this be better?
+“So that we can send you your package quickly, may I have your updated address?
 Thank you!”

 The very first step in email writing is to interpret the incoming email.

-Your fingers shouldn’t get near the keyboard until you are able to articulate both the TONE and the CONTENT of the email that you received from your Customer.
+Your fingers shouldn’t get near the keyboard until you are able to articulate both the tone and content of the email you received from the Customer.